MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 1. Review the answers displayed in the Copilot pane ![Shows callout number 6](media/callout-number-6.svg).

    Depending on your question, the answer can contain text, links to records or pages in Business Central, and links to Business Central help articles on Microsoft Learn.
-1. Ask any question to refine the answer.
+1. Ask another question to refine the answer.

    Chat remembers the context, which means that you don't have to repeat key points from the original question.